Understand the potential of the human brain and the entire nervous system

 Our researchers are driven by questions, such as: “Which factors are associated with mental health, and how are mental and physical health connected?”, “How do we ease the burdens of individuals and families whose lives are affected by neurodegenerative disorders?” and “How can we develop new approaches for deciphering, applying and sharing the enormous amounts of data we can now collect on the brain and nervous system?”

-Image: Dr. Guy Rouleau (Alex Tran)
+Image: Dr. Guy Rouleau looks into a microscope.
+(Alex Tran)

 Healthy Brains for Healthy Lives (HBHL) is a high priority, multidisciplinary and cross-sectoral initiative funded primarily by the Canada First Research Excellence Fund (CFREF).
 HBHL is devoted to reducing the human and socio-economic burden of psychiatric and neurological illnesses.
 The program aims to transform many brain disorders from terminal or life-long afflictions into those that are treatable, or even curable.
 HBHL brings together world-leading researchers in genetics, epigenetics, neurophysiology, imaging, behavioural, social and environmental determinants to understand the individual brain in health and disease.
 Using the latest neuroinformatics and big data analytics, we can now distill vast amounts of raw data into unprecedented insight into brain development and function.
 Findings from HBHL will contribute to the development of a Canadian Framework for Brain Health – a suite of evidence-based best practices, guidelines and policies for improved patient care.

-Image: Dr. Alan Evans (Alex Tran)
+Image: Dr. Alan Evans looking at a brain scan.
+(Alex Tran)